inJeans/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting **(model.py lines 21) - find appropriate lines**.

+Furthermore, as mentioned above the online data augmentation approach will also reduce overfitting to some extent as data is always having a random augmentation applied to it.
+This means it is very unlikely the network will see exactly the same image twice.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-I used the stadard 80/20 train/val split.
+I used the standard 80/20 train/val split.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually **(model.py line 25)**.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road as well as driving the track backwards to reduce a bias to one direction.

-For details about how I created the training data, see the next section.
+I used the training data supplied by Udacity.
+Which surprisingly seemed to work rather well.
+By ensuring I implemented sufficient measures to reduce overfitting and using augmentation to increase the apparent data set size I was able to train a reasonably good newtork with minimal input.
+Which is very surprising, bu also totally awesome!

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to produce the simplest model possible that was able to navigate the course.
+The overall strategy for deriving a model architecture was originally to produce the simplest model possible that was able to navigate the course.
 My intent was to instead see if I could improve the model by simply diversifying my dataset.

 My first step was to use a convolution neural network model similar to the simple LeNet type architecure we have seen in the course material.
 I thought this model might be appropriate because it seems to be the simplest network that has been able to produce some useful classifcation results.

+Ultimately I had trouble getting such a simple network to learn to drive adequately.
+So instead I tried to train a model with minimal data and a more complex model.
+This method produced a network that was able to circumnavigate the first course.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I employed early stopping in the training.
 That is, I trained for fewer epochs so the model did not have the chance to overfit.

-Then I reduced the edpth of the convolution filters to minimise the learning capacity of the network.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases, I simply gathered more data around these areas of the track.
-Making sure to gather data from the cra travelling in both directions around the course, to ensure a balanced dataset.
+I also threw in a couple of dropout layers.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.